Immanuel424/90-days-of-Python-and-SQL-course-/Operators_day5.md

  **Python()Multiplication Operator**

- - Multiplication operator in python being used to Multiply the values given
+ - Multiplication operator in python being used to Multiply the values given.

  **Program**